drolsen/webpack-svg-spritely/README.md

 })
 ```

-### url
+## options.url
-If you choose to use the xhr option from above, the default request location will be output location + filename (including hash flag if specified in filename option).
-However if you want to overload this default request endpoint, you can do so with this `url` option.
+If you choose to use the `xhr` option from above, the default request location will be `output location + filename`.
+However, if you want to overload this default XHR endpoint you can do so with this `url` option.

 ```js
 new WebpackSVGSpritely({